You are not your 2 AM conversations;

 But I would like to touch on my three leadership regrets that run rampant in my mind at 4:00 AM

-I’ve written about this and that I don’t understand from where it comes.
+I’ve written about this and don’t understand where it comes from.

-I know that when it happens, it diminished me, my leadership, my organization, and my people.
+When it happens, it diminishes me, my leadership, my organization, and my people.

-I have learned how to manage it by being more aware of situations that may trigger the flash and to try to excuse myself, walk away, and disengage.
+I have learned to manage it by being more aware of situations that may trigger the flash and trying to excuse myself, walk away, and disengage.

-Far too many times in my life, I have allowed people to push me towards mediocrity.
+Far too often, I have allowed people to push me toward mediocrity.

-As leaders, we know what the right thing to do is, yet people and systems cause us to settle.
+As leaders, we know the right thing to do, yet people and systems cause us to settle.

 And when we settle, nobody is happy.